MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSitePages.md

 ## SYNOPSIS

-This cmdlet allows you to retrieve all or fixed amount of SharePoint pages under a specific SharePoint site.
+This cmdlet allows you to retrieve all SharePoint pages under a specific SharePoint site.

 ## SYNTAX